bamattre/babyrosa/README.md

 ![](announcing_rosa_files/figure-gfm/hr-1.png)<!-- -->

-My watch also tracks sleep, which gives a pretty accurate portrayal of pre and post-partum sleep habits.
+My watch also tracks sleep, which gives a pretty accurate portrayal of pre and post-partum sleep habits (okay, on the dad's side).
 However, the watch can only record sleep that is longer than 3 hours per stint - the 9th and 10th were pretty tough.

 ![](announcing_rosa_files/figure-gfm/sleep-1.png)<!-- -->